WeijersLab/AuxPhos/README.md

 **Load AuxPhos from R:**

-- Download the 'ShinyApp' directory
+- Download the whole 'ShinyApp' directory from files above
-- If your 'ShinyApp' diretcory is in your 'Downloads', then type 'R -e "shiny::runApp('~/Downloads/ShinyApp')"' (excluding outer single quotes) in your terminal window.
+- If your 'ShinyApp' directory is in 'Downloads', then type 'Rscript -e "library(methods); shiny::runApp('~/Downloads/ShinyApp', launch.browser = TRUE)"' (excluding outer single quotes) in your terminal window.
-- Once the app is launched, it prints a message similar to this 'Listening on http://127.0.0.1:5858'.
-- Open your favourite browser and navigate to the link mentioned in the previous message (in this case: http://127.0.0.1:5858).
-- You will see the launched AuxPhos tool
+- AuxPhos tool is now launched in your favourite browser

 **Load AuxPhos from Rstudio:**

-- Download the 'ShinyApp' directory
+- Download the whole 'ShinyApp' directory from files above
 - Open 'Rstudio'
 - Navigate to the downloaded location of 'ShinyApp' directory
 - Open 'app.R' and click 'Run App' on the top-right corner of script window